 The first thing you notice in Batumi is the plethora of beautiful architecture of different styles, many of them indefinable.
 Batumi rose into prominence at the end of the 19th Century when a railroad from Tbilisi and a pipeline from Baku made it Russia’s main oil port in the Black Sea.
 Hence, the many lavish neoclassical and art nouveau buildings from that period.
 At the beginning of the 21st century, after the so called ‘rose revolution’, Batumi boomed again, but this time it grew in height.
 Since then, dozens of ultramodern and ‘novelty’ buildings mushroomed along the coast line.
 It’s all somehow a bit bizarre.

-Batumi’s Old Town houses five interesting historical temples built at the end of the 19th century.
+Batumi’s Old Town houses five interesting historical temples built at the end of the 19th century and a brand new Catholic Church.
 The Virgin Nativity Cathedral is Batumi’s main Orthodox Church.
 This tall neo-gothic structure originally served as a catholic church but was later consecrated by a Georgian orthodox patriarch.
 Take note that orthodox churches built in gothic style are almost inexistent.
 On the other hand, the Greek Orthodox St. Nicolas Church is a typical neo-byzantine temple, while the Armenian Apostolic Church bears a distinctive Armenian touch.
 Finally, there is also a nice Mosque (Ortajame) and a Synagogue.